 What can organizations today rely on if they are using Google G Suite apps for business-critical data and operations?
 As shown, Google’s Vault solution is NOT a backup solution, but rather an archiving and eDiscovery tool.
 Spinbackup provides a powerful solution that fills all the needs of organizations today looking for an effective and efficient backup solution for G Suite environments.

-Spinbackup is a one of a kind solution that offers data loss protection, data leak prevention, and powerful security mechanisms for G Suite, all in a single product.
+Spinbackup is a one of a kind solution that offers data loss protection, data leak prevention, and powerful G Suite security features, all in a single product.
 The “single pane of glass” dashboard allows G Suite administrators to have complete control and visibility over their G Suite environments from both a data and security perspective.

 Consider 7 Tangible Benefits that Spinbackup DLP Brings to the Table